You’ve probably seen products or advice from various financial ” gurus ” on TV, the internet, or on the bookshelf at your local bookstore.

 If this is the kind of information you’ve been looking for when it comes to your money, then you may want to subscribe to get an update every time I post a new article.

-If you’re interested in a great course that will teach you every step to getting out of debt using all the principles I talked about above, my CFF course will soon be available in a new online format.
-Join this list to get updates and to get a very special deal when it becomes available.
+If you’re interested in a great course that will teach you every step to getting out of debt using all the principles I talked about above, my CFF get out of debt course is now available in a new online format.
+Join this list to get a free email mini-course to get a feel for what the online course is all about.

 Have you ever seen a financial guru give stupid advice?
 Let me know by leaving a comment.